Tomboy

-Tomboy is a term used for girls or young women with masculine traits.
-It can include wearing androgynous or unfeminine clothing and engaging in physical sports or other activities and behaviors usually associated with boys or men.
+A tomboy is a girl or young woman who generally expresses masculine traits.
+Such traits may include wearing androgynous or unfeminine clothing and engaging in activities and behaviors traditionally associated with boys or men.

 Origins

-The word "tomboy" is a portmanteau which combines "tom" with "boy".
+The word "tomboy" is a compound word which combines "tom" with "boy".
 Though this word is now used to refer to "boy-like girls", the etymology suggests the meaning of tomboy has changed drastically over time.

 In 1533, according to the Oxford Dictionary of English, "tomboy" was used to mean a "rude, boisterous or forward boy".
-By the 1570s, however, "tomboy” had taken on the meaning of a "a bold or immodest woman", finally, in the late 1590s and early 1600s, the term morphed into its current meaning: “a girl who behaves like a spirited or boisterous boy; a wild romping girl.”"
+By the 1570s, however, "tomboy” had taken on the meaning of a "bold or immodest woman", finally, in the late 1590s and early 1600s, the term morphed into its current meaning: "a girl who behaves like a spirited or boisterous boy; a wild romping girl."